Anna Salai: History

+By the early 20th century, Mount Road began emerging as a favourite shopping destination among the city's elite, replacing Popham's Broadway.
+Shops included bookshops, watch, jewellery and furniture showrooms, departmental stores like Spencer & Co that sold cakes, wines and spirits, ice cream shops like Jaffer's, car showrooms and hotels like the Spencer Hotel, the Connemara or De Angeli's.
+In the decades following independence, the importance of Mount Road might have dwindled a bit with the emergence of other shopping areas like T. Nagar, but it continues to attract visitors.
+A large number of heritage structures on Anna Salai were built during this period and many have survived - P. Orr & Sons (1877), the Kardyl Building (1897), Agurchand Mansion, Higginbotham's bookstore (1904), the Gove Building (1916), offices of The Mail (1921) and The Hindu(1939), the Mount Road branch of the Imperial Bank of India (1921), all date from this time.

 The Stretch

 Anna Salai starts from the Parktown area of Chennai city where Chennai Central railway terminus is situated.
 It, then, traverses the Island with its statue of Sir Thomas Munro to the other side of the Coovum before entering the neighbourhoods of Thousand Lights and Teynampet areas.
 From Teynampet, it continues straight southwards to Nandanam and Saidapet before traversing the Maraimalai Adigal Bridge across the Adyar River to Little Mount and finally, Guindy.

 Anna Salai is maintained by the Tamil Nadu Highways Department.
 The road extends for a total of 11 kilometres and traverses the heart of the city.

 By the 2010s, the stretch between Parry's Corner and Nandanam was used by over 16,000 vehicles during rush hour.
 Anna Salai is used by over 0.183 million vehicles every day.
 The Metropolitan Transport Corporation in Anna Salai carries about 14,000 passengers per hour per direction.

 Safety level

 Anna Salai remains the road in the city experiencing second most number of accidents annually, next only to Jawaharlal Nehru Road (100 ft Inner Ring Road), with one person being injured every 1.13 days.
 Together, these roads account for almost 14 per cent of the 5,101 accidents that occurred in Chennai in 2010.
 New traffic regulations have posed sizeable problems to motorists in recent times which was however introduced to streamline congestion issues.